JohnnyPP/flickr-uploadr/README.md

 * Stores image information locally using a simple SQLite database
 * Automatically creates "Sets" based on the folder name the media is in
 * Ignores ".picasabackup" directory (for Picasa users)
-* Automatically removes images from Flickr when they are removed from your local hard drive
+* Ability to remove images from Flickr when they are removed from your local hard drive (not enabled by default)
 * Ability to get start & completion status via Pushover.net

 THIS SCRIPT IS PROVIDED WITH NO WARRANTY WHATSOEVER.
 PLEASE REVIEW THE SOURCE CODE TO MAKE SURE IT WILL WORK FOR YOUR NEEDS.
 IF YOU FIND A BUG, PLEASE REPORT IT.